Producers, veterinarians, agents, carriers and others in the cattle industry should familiarise themselves with the New Approach to JD in cattle.

 It is most important that producers with a JD-infected herd have an on-farm management or eradication program and that they involve a vet who is very familiar with Johnes Disease in that process.

 Johne's disease is difficult to eradicate from a farm.
 It is much better to avoid the disease through sensible purchasing decisions and careful biosecurity planning than to try to eradicate it.
 Every property disease control program should be based on a comprehensive animal health risk assessment - and a vet who is very familiar with Johnes Disease is the person best placed to help you complete this assessment and develop the most effective program for your herd.

 The management and control options are quite different for dairy and beef herds.
-This is because dairy herds are yarded and handled much more frequently and this means that the risks of disease spread are greater, however there are more options for control with regards to hygienic calf rearing herds.
+This is because dairy herds are yarded and handled much more frequently, are grazed more intensively and this means that the risks of disease spread are greater, however there are more options for control with regards to hygienic calf rearing herds.

 Control in a dairy herd

 JD resistance develops with age in cattle and cattle over 12 months old are unlikely to become infected.
 Further, infected cattle under 2 years of age rarely shed sufficient bacteria to spread the disease.
 These "circuit breakers" can be incorporated into an on-farm JD management program.
 The three key features of a JD on-farm management program for a dairy farm are